lojikil/js2cxml/Readme.md

 otherwise.
 It doesn&apos;t yet output full Canonical XML; it does not delete unused XML namespace definitions, for instance.

+### Rationale ###

+ I needed something that can quickly:

+- generate clean XML
+- check that I did not make mistakes with XML QNames
+- could be easily integrated with Nodejs applications

+That being said, you probably wouldn't want to use this direct.
+I'm working on a library that sits atop this for programmatically creating XML using this library.

 ### License ###